Seventh Notice of Regulatory Relief

 - Expansion of Licensed Footprint

-- Extension of Regulatory Relief for Club Licenses: Type 50, 51 and 52
+Extension of Regulatory Relief for Club Licenses: Type 50, 51 and 52– Rescinded by the Eighth Notice of Regulatory Relief

 - “Virtual” Meet the Winemaker or Brewer Dinners